 Legal Self-Help Reference

 The Library buys books on a variety of legal topics that may be of interest to members of the UC San Diego Community, including the examples below.
-Search Roger for other legal self-help books by Nolo Press.
+Search UC Library Search for other legal self-help books by Nolo Press.

 California’s county law libraries have been providing the public with free access to legal resources since 1891.
 The San Diego Law Library links to many free resources online and licenses legal resources for use in their library facilities.
 They also provide the entire county with online access to Nolo Books Online.